 Reports of final grades are available via the Lake Erie Online (LEO), secure portal at the end of each semester.
-Grades are no longer sent by mail.

 Midterm Grades

 Midterm grades are submitted for all classes and reported as a letter grade or Satisfactory/Unsatisfactory.
 Freshmen and College Credit Plus students require letter grades to be reported at midterm.